-ELMER L. JACOBS became a director of the Corporation in May, 1994.
+Elmer L. Jacobs became a director of the Corporation in May, 1994.
 He has served as an independent consultant on agribusiness development and bulk transportation issues for agribusiness since 1990.
-From 1987 to 1990, he was a partner with the Sparks Group, a consulting company.
 Before entering private consultation, Mr. Jacobs was Group President of six divisions of Continental Grain, a leading worldwide agribusiness firm.